CAROLMACY

-Please click on musical notes in right-hand lower corner for volume.
+Please click on musical note in right-hand lower corner for volume.

 In my 48 year practice as a teaching artist directing performances and leading workshops in schools, at conferences, and in theatres across the country, there were very few times when the work I was doing was video-taped.
 I am including some of the older footage because it illustrates important skills that can be better understood by viewing a teaching artist at work.
 Hopefully, the clips contain information that will be helpful.